 For example the solar powered roti (bread) rolling solution consists of: a highly efficient roti rolling machine, asset-based finance for an entrepreneurs to own the machine, schemes and policies that support that system, micro-entrepreneur market linkage training for the roti rolling businesses and an enterprise that can provide and service the packaged solution with solar energy.
 The enabling stakeholders or factors that needed to be supported or influenced in such a case included rural financial institutes, technology providers, the solar based enterprises, training institutes etc.

-Financial inclusion with patient and flexible asset based financing Inclusive Investments need-based supply chain, social linkages, content development, market linkages etc social, financial and environmental inclusivity in policy making
+patient and flexible asset based financing Inclusive Investments need-based supply chain, social linkages, content development, market linkages etc rolling machine An enterprise that can provide and service the packaged

 Appropriate technology and design